 Ever since first experiencing the benefits ABA has to offer for children with Autism in her 3rd year at University, Melissa has pursued this as her ‘dream career’ path.
 She completed her BSc in Psychology and went straight on to study an ABA Masters as Bangor University, through a scholarship.

 She joined BeyondAutism in 2015 and has gained further experiences of parent training, outreach support, and running Early Years curriculums.
-Melissa is due to sit her BCBA exam this year.
+Melissa became a Board Certified Behaviour Analysist in 2018.

 Her favourite thing about the job is that there are pupil wow-moments daily.
 She loves working within her happy team, working alongside parents, supporting staff and most of all helping the pupils reach their potential.